amgoncalves/sassy-twitter/README.md

 ### Scaled with worker dyno

 We scaled our application by applying the worker dyno, in the way that our applications transferred the computational intensive tasks from web layer to background to improve the performance of responde time back to client.
-We compared the
+We compared the performance before and after we applied the worker dyno, the performance was improved by this scaling up.

 ![500 clients over 1 min without worker dyno](/doc/tests/500_create_new_tweet_web1thread1.png)
 *0 - 500 clients over 1 min, maintain client load, tweet route, with only one web dyno, no worker dyno added*